Arnav-Ajay/ffmpeg/README.md

 	├── README.md
 	├── rules.py				#    Contains rules/format of how each vid/audio should be
 	├── temp				#   Directory containing all temp files, these get generated and deleted during run time

-# Run this using your Video/Audio Files

-Place all input files in ffmpeg/files/ directory.

-Make the required changes in ffmpeg/data.json file

-Change background images in ffmpeg/fmpg.py, line 7

 # data.json Format: